staticintlucas/goldfish/README.md

 **Rev. A** - Changed the footprint of C6 from 0402 to 0603 to reduce component cost by a few cent.
 **Rev. B** - Fixed split keyboard issue described above.
 Redid parts of the layout to be less messy and remove signal lines from under the crystal.
 **Rev. C** - Changed layout of the bottom edge pins to match the Elite-C.

+## Vendors selling goldfish
+* Comet (based on modified goldfish design) available on [Tokas' Kable Works](https://shop.tokas.co.uk/product/comet-usb-c-microcontroller/) (also open source on [GitHub](https://github.com/vattern/comet).

+**Note:** This product is sold by a 3rd party vendor and is not 'officially' endorsed by me.
+I'm simply listing it here for convenience.